 Apple Stages Historic Rally Off $92

-Interestingly, Apple began trading at the $92 level after its 7-for-1 stock split in early June of last year.
+Interestingly, Apple began trading at the $92 after it 7 for 1 stock split in early June of last year.

-For now, longer-term investors just may be keeping an eye on Friday’s close ($105.76), the area in which it is now trading, to determine the next move in the biggest component of the S&P 500 Index.
+For now, longer term investors just may keeping an eye on Friday’s close ($105.76), the area in which it is now trading to determine the next move in the biggest component of the S&P 500 Index.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.